T-Mobile 5G Home Internet: The Good and the Bad. My Full Review

 Once the account is created, you can enter payment information if you want to do autopay from your bank.Note that in the fine print they say that autopay does not kick in until one full billing cycle.
 So you won’t get that $5 discount the first month.

-The Gateway – I Love It!
+The G4AR Gateway – The Good

-A few days after signing up, I received the white T-Mobile 5G gateway.
+A few days after signing up, I received the white T-Mobile G4AR 5G gateway.
 I was super impressed by two things.

 First, it’s got a nice display right on the unit that shows your 5G signal strength in five bars.
 This really helps you place and point it to get the best 5G reception.
+Verizon’s latest gateway only has three bars for its signal strength meter, making it less precise.

 T-Mobile 5G Home Internet gateway G4AR showing display with signal strength meter